YATDA/dev-setup/Readme.md

 # Install ITerm 2
 https://www.iterm2.com/downloads.html It's free and much better looking than the default terminal.

+# Install Homebrew
+https://brew.sh/ Homebrew is a package manager for macOS.
+It allows you to easily install many programs from the command line, and you will come across many examples during development where you will use a `brew install` command.

 # Install YADR + Prezto
 YADR is a set of dotfiles that are great for customizing your terminal environment.
 You can install it by running this command